Plants have to deal with a lot of environmental stress.

-I would like more solid info that that, but seaweed harvesting is not an issue under public scrutiny at this point, even by environmental organizations, so I kind of have to go with word of mouth.
+I would like more solid info that that, but seaweed harvesting is not an issue under public scrutiny at this point, even by environmental organizations, so I mostly have to go by word of mouth.

 The liquid seaweed fertilizer I use is from Neptune’s Harvest, cold processed and organic.
 I did some digging and found that it’s made by Thorvin, one of the best seaweed manufacturers in the world when it comes to quality and sustainability.

 In terms of quality, they dry the seaweed at low temperatures using geothermal energy in order to retain the nutrients and preserve bioavailability.

 In terms of sustainability, they harvest in a geographically remote location, in very clean water, away from agricultural run-off and commercial shipping.
 They also rotate harvests to allow for sufficient regenerative growth.

 How To Use Seaweed Fertilizer

 Use 1 quart per 1000 square feet annually.